LondonStageDB/database-code/README.md

 ### Data
 * `data/LondonFinal.txt`
-    - The 2019 final version of the London Stage Project in `.txt` form, used to construct the SQL database
+    - The 2019 final version of the London Stage Project in `.txt` form, used to construct the SQL database.
-    - Migrated from the LondonStageDB/data repository in 2025
+    - Migrated from the LondonStageDB/data repository in 2025.
 * `data/modified_everything_07-03-19_withOrigDataHathiFixed.txt`
-    - An intermediate stage in the project with OCRed data from HathiTrust versions of the *The London stage, 1660-1800*
+    - An intermediate stage in the project with OCRed data from HathiTrust versions of the *The London stage, 1660-1800*.
-    - Migrated from the LondonStageDB/data repository in 2025
+    - Migrated from the LondonStageDB/data repository in 2025.
 *  `data/2015_concatenated_LSP_files_from_Lawrence.txt`
-    - A 2015 file of concatenated entries recovered from the London Stage Information Bank
+    - A 2015 file of concatenated entries recovered from the London Stage Information Bank.
-    - Migrated from the LondonStageDB/data repository in 2025
+    - Migrated from the LondonStageDB/data repository in 2025.

 ### Works Table Development
 A folders of plain-text notes, `.docx` files, and intermediate `.xlsx` spreadsheets